 As blood volume increases so do pregnancy hormones like estrogen.
 Estrogen can inflame and swell nasal passages leading to stuffiness and nosebleeds.
 The heart will work harder now to pump the extra blood through the body.
 Ligaments will continue to stretch, which may continue to cause some pain in the abdominal area.

 Between the 16th and 18th week, doctors will schedule an amniocentesis if one is necessary.
 Amniocentesis requires drawing a bit of amniotic fluid from the fetal sac to test for chromosome abnormalities.
 In some cases, the testing is voluntary and in others highly suggested by the doctor.

 Women pregnant with multiples will tend to experience swelling earlier than their singlet counterparts.
 Waist expansion also occurs far more rapidly.

 Thinking ahead is a great idea at this point.
 Expecting fathers need to assure financial safety for the family.
 Acquiring life insurance and having a will drafted may seem like a negative choice, but it is a positive benefit to all family members.

 As the abdomen grows, pregnant women may start to worry about stretch marks For women who started the pregnancy at a normal weight, stretch marks are not a problem that can be solved with a special diet or cream.
 If they happen, the body was genetically predisposed to have stretch marks.
 Being pregnant and overweight increases the chances of having stretch marks during pregnancy and after birth.

-If the doctor is recommending an amniocentesis, discuss the potential risk factors associated with the test.
+Your anatomic ultrasound should be scheduled around 20 weeks.
+If the doctor is recommending an amniocentesis, discuss the potential risks and benefits associated with the test.
 In order to draw amniotic fluid, a small hole is poked into the amniotic sac.
 Risks from an amniocentesis are very low.